misiektoja/lastfm_monitor/docs/usage.md

 If a run does not start, `--doctor` reports every check the tool makes before monitoring.
 See [Doctor Preflight](troubleshooting.md#doctor-preflight).

 The startup summary shows the target, polling intervals, alerts, output files and enabled features.
 Use `--verbose` or `--debug` for all settings and secret sources.
-See [Verbose Output](troubleshooting.md#verbose-output).
+See [Verbose and Debug Output](troubleshooting.md#verbose-and-debug-output).

 The log file always receives the complete list, whichever view the terminal was shown, so a log attached to a bug report carries every effective setting.